Grand Rapids Outdoor Refreshment Areas

-Enjoy a beer or cocktail as you stroll around Grand Rapids in the city’s Refreshment Areas (aka Social Districts) in Grand Rapids.
-There are nine districts in all, more than any other city in Michigan.
-Each district is located in a walkable neighborhood where multiple businesses offer unique food, beverage and social experiences, and shared seating areas for relaxing and socializing.
+Enjoy beer, wine or cocktails as you stroll around Grand Rapids in the city’s outdoor Refreshment Areas (aka Social Zones).
+Each district is located in a walkable neighborhood where multiple businesses offer unique food, beverage and social experiences, and seating areas for relaxing and socializing.

 Just purchase your beverage from a participating business, and stay within the clearly designated areas as you roam.
 It’s a great way to see the sights and soak up some Vitamin D while you sample the luscious libations of America’s Craft Beverage Capital.